 1. Use a vacuum cleaner to make a room smell nice

 Ever noticed when you're vacuuming that the air expelled from the vac is a little, well, dank?
-It's no wonder, given that your vacuum cleaner's canister or bag probably has everything from mouldy food to pet hair lurking within it.
-But there are several quite neat tricks you can use to make that expelled air smell sweet so that your room feels as fresh as it looks.
+It's no wonder, given that your vacuum cleaner's canister or bag probably has everything from moldy food to pet hair lurking within it.
+But there are several quite neat tricks you can use to make that expelled air smell sweet so that your room feels as fresh as it looks while you're cleaning a carpet.
 Try these:

 - Change the bag or clean out the canister of a bagless model regularly;